HEERA ALAYA

 What obstacles did you face while achieving your utopian dream?

-Working with humans is a challenge.
-Everyone is different.
-Now, we are four bakers, five including me.
-Three bakers came to Bella Ciao because I invited them to a safe environment to create good vibration products, and soon, they will leave to create their projects.
+Currently, we are a team of four bakers, five including me.
+I invited three bakers to join Bella Ciao, a safe environment to create products with good vibrations.
+However, soon they will leave to pursue their projects.

 It is not just working together, but—